Anmol007/Anmol007.github.io/_posts/2017-03-26-I-came-back.md

 Before leaving for India, I bought a [_Dresdner Christstollen_](http://www.dresdnerstollen.com/en/), a traditional cake from Dresden, for Florian and gifted a [_Kurta Pajama_](https://www.amazon.in/Kurta-Pyjamas/b?ie=UTF8&node=3723382031) to Ivo as a Christmas gift.
 I hope they liked it!
 Florian was my Bachelor's thesis supervisor and Ivo was my mentor during my internship at Max Planck Institute and he is currently my Master's thesis supervisor.

-So, here it is.
-I'm writing this article at 4 am in the morning.
-The cover picAnd, yeah, I came back again for my Master's thesis. :)
+I'm writing this article at 4 am in the morning and need get back to sleep again.
+And yeah, _I came back again_ for my Master's thesis. :)